-Amy Smith, a champion working hunter rider, shares her tips for introducing the fence successfully, as told to Gill Kapadia
+Amy Smith, a champion working hunter rider, shares her tips on how to teach your horse to jump a bullfinch, as told to Gill Kapadia

 Training the stars

 My best pony, Laburnum Richard, wasn’t confident over bullfinches when he began his career, so I spent time practising these exercises to build up his confidence.
 He is such a natural, careful jumper, so he felt he needed to clear the top.
 Now, however, he’ll jump a bullfinch like any other fence.